 Key facts of the tour

-Baroque splendour, scenic feasts for the eyes and diverse culinary delights await you on this e-bike tour through the Bamberg countryside.
-Cultural treasures are harmoniously embedded in the landscape here like gems in a jewel.
-For example, the baroque Seehof Palace near Memmelsdorf or the romantic Greifenstein Palace near Heiligenstadt.
-Other highlights: a visit to the inventor of jeans in the Levi Strauss Museum in Buttenheim and Upper Franconia's only yaw ferry across the Regnitz near Pettstadt.
+Baroque splendour, scenic feasts for the eyes and a variety of culinary delights await you on this e-bike tour through the Bamberg region.
+Cultural treasures are harmoniously embedded in the landscape like gemstones in a piece of jewellery.
+For example, the baroque Seehof Castle near Memmelsdorf or the romantic Greifenstein Castle near Heiligenstadt.
+Other highlights: a visit to the inventor of jeans in the Levi-Strauss Museum in Buttenheim and the only yaw ferry in Upper Franconia across the Regnitz near Pettstadt.

-The route leads from Bamberg railway station out of town over the ridges of the Franconian Alb to the Leinleiter valley and through the Regnitz valley back to Bamberg.
+The route leads from Bamberg railway station out of the city over the hills of the Franconian Alb to the Leinleitertal valley and through the Regnitz valley back to Bamberg.

-The route is mostly off busy roads on tourist cycle routes.
-The excursion is rounded off in the Bamberg World Heritage Site with the cathedral, the Old Court, the New Residence, the Inselrathaus, the historic old town with its numerous inns and beer cellars, where you can fortify yourself at the end of the eventful day with Franconian brewing and cooking.
+The route is mostly away from busy roads on tourist cycle routes.
+The excursion is rounded off in the Bamberg World Cultural Heritage Site with the cathedral, the Old Court, the New Residence, the Inselrathaus, the historic old town with its numerous inns and beer cellars, where you can fortify yourself at the end of an eventful day with Franconian brewing and cookery.

-A cycling tour for connoisseurs, culture lovers and nature lovers.
+A cycle tour for connoisseurs, culture lovers and nature lovers

 Start and end station